evacchi/evacchi.github.io/content/posts/2025-07-11-chicory-android.md

     }
 ```

-The entire suite runs now in about **6 seconds** on the Android device.
+The entire suite runs now in about **7 seconds** on the Android device, just like on the JVM!

 ### Debugging the Android backend